This Week in Petroleum History: May 5 – 11

 The Standard Oil refinery in Whiting, Indiana, became the company’s most productive.
 Owned by BP since 1998, it has remained the largest U.S. refinery.
 Whiting has been home to the Northwest Indiana Oilmen since 2012.

-“By the mid-1890s, the Whiting plant had become the largest refinery in the United States, handling 36,000 barrels of oil per day and accounting for nearly 20 percent of the total U.S. refining capacity” noted historian Mark R. Wilson in the Encyclopedia of ChicagoInitially it consisted of just a single facility, adds a company history on the Amoco website.
+“By the mid-1890s, the Whiting plant had become the largest refinery in the United States, handling 36,000 barrels of oil per day and accounting for nearly 20 percent of the total U.S. refining capacity,” noted historian Mark R. Wilson in the Encyclopedia of ChicagoIt initially consisted of just a single facility.

 Support the American Oil & Gas Historical Society

-Crude oil was processed into products that people and business needed: axle grease for industrial machinery, paraffin wax for candles, kerosene for home lighting.
+Crude oil was processed into products that people and businesses needed: axle grease for industrial machinery, paraffin wax for candles, and kerosene for home lighting.

 “The company grew.
 By the early 1900s it was the leading provider of kerosene and gasoline in the Midwest” noted Wilson on the website.
 “Kerosene sales would eventually falter.
 But with car ownership booming across the United States, demand for gasoline would only go up and up.”